Vacuum Gauge Calibration Services

 NIST Calibration Done Right

-Watch calibration in action in the video below, as Digivac Head of Research and Development, Tom Bassi demonstrates the calibration process using the StrataVac Model 201 and 801W.
+Watch our team in action in the video below, as Digivac Head of Research and Development, Tom Bassi demonstrates the process of using the StrataVac Model 201 and 801W.

 Calibration without Documentation

-The main difference between this type of calibration and a NIST calibration is that the before (as found) and after calibration data is not documented and a NIST certification is not included with the gauge when it is sent back to the customer.
+The main difference between this type of calibration and a NIST calibration is that the before (as found) and after data is not documented.
+Additionally, a NIST certification is not included with the gauge when it is sent back to the customer.

 Need to get your Vacuum Gauge or Controller Calibrated, but you don’t need documentation?
-Then choose this version.
+Then choose this standard vacuum gauge calibration service.
 Note: No documentation is provided.
 If you need NIST certification then choose NIST calibration.

 How often do I need to calibrate?

-We recommend a that your vacuum gauge or vacuum controller be calibrated on an annual basis.
-However, you may need to calibrate more often.
+We recommend that your vacuum gauge or vacuum controller be calibrated on an annual basis, but it may need to be done more often.
 Life sciences and cGMP laboratories are required to maintain tight specifications, which could necessitate calibration on a much more frequent basis.